scylladb/scylladb/docs/dev/hinted_handoff_design.md

      * Shard X would send its hints to the node[Yx], where Yx = X mod N, where N is number of nodes in the cluster without the node that is being decommissioned.
    * Receiver distributes received hints equally among local shards: pushes them to the corresponding _hint_queue_s (see "Hints generation" above).

+## Migration to host ID
+### Rationale
+Scylla is moving away from using IP addresses to identify nodes in its internals.
+The purpose is taken over by host IDs.
+Hinted Handoff is no exception to that, and so hints start targetting nodes using host IDs.
+Hint directories are also going to be identified by them instead of IPs.

+### Migration process
+When the whole cluster starts using a version of Scylla that supports host-ID based Hinted Handoff, Hinted Handoff is suspended and we start renaming hint directories to host IDs.
+That means the mechanism does NOT work until the migration has finished, i.e. no hints will be getting sent, and no hints will be getting accepted during that time.

+As a side effect, all sync points that were created up to then will be canceled, i.e. an exception will be issued instead of a resolved future.

+A major consequence of the migration process is also possible data loss.
+If there is no corresponding host ID for a given IP address in locator::token_metadata or if renaming a directory fails, the directory shall be removed along all of its contents.
+In that case, a warning will be issued.